Christopher Bouchat: Government

+Redistricting

+In September 2022, Bouchat said he supported a constitutional amendment to the Constitution of Maryland establishing a 188-member redistricting commission to draw Maryland's congressional and legislative maps, with each of its members elected proportionally to a county's population and in non-partisan elections.

 Social issues

 In June 2020, Bouchat joined a Black Lives Matter protest in Westminster.
 Later that month, he proposed creating a heritage commission to recognize the history and achievements of African Americans in Carroll County.

 In February 2022, Bouchat distributed copies of a printed speech at the annual State of the County address, in which he wrote that he believed that the board of commissioners would benefit from not being made up of "old Caucasian males," calling on women to "step up and take control of our local government".

+During the 2025 legislative session, Bouchat voted against a bill that would create a commission to study reparations for slavery in Maryland.
+Following its passage, he wrote to Maryland Attorney General Anthony Brown to suggest Brown begin compiling historical data to use in potential legal action that may arise against the Maryland Democratic Party for state legislation enacted concerning slavery and Jim Crow laws.

+In September 2025, Bouchat signed onto a letter to the Maryland State Board of Education opposing a proposal that would allow the state superintendent to overrule local Board of Education decisions.

 State and national politics

 In 2016, Bouchat ran as an unaffiliated candidate to the Republican National Convention in Maryland's 8th congressional district.
-He said that he would vote for Donald Trump on the first ballot if he voters sent him to the Convention, and hoped that Trump would pick John Kasich as his running mate.
+He said that he would vote for Donald Trump on the first ballot if the voters sent him to the Convention, and hoped that Trump would pick John Kasich as his running mate.

 In January 2021, Bouchat condemned the January 6 United States Capitol attack and compared the presidential transition to what happens with the Board of Commissioners:

 In 2022, Bouchat endorsed former Maryland Secretary of Commerce Kelly Schulz for governor.

 Taxes

 In March 2023, Bouchat voted against an amendment that would remove a provision that indexed the state's gas tax to the consumer price index.
 The amendment failed by a 38-90 vote, with Bouchat being the only House Republican to vote against it.
+During his 2026 gubernatorial campaign, he told The Baltimore Sun that he supported changing Maryland's tax system to a 3% flat tax on all income, capital gains, and sales.